Roddy Piper Death – Blood Clot / Heart Attack

 The MMA world paid tribute to Rowdy Roddy too.
 On the day of his death, MMA star Rhonda Rousey dedicated her UFC 190 title match to him.
 She had met Piper some time before, at which point he had given her his consent to use the “Rowdy” nickname that her friends called her.
 Before that meeting, she had declined to use the nickname out of respect to Piper.

-The Roddy Piper death news announcement was made only shortly before the Mid-Atlantic Wrestling Legends FanFest, which occurred in Charlotte, NC.
+Roddy Piper’s death announcement was made only minutes before the Mid-Atlantic Wrestling Legends FanFest, which takes place in Charlotte, NC.
 A ten-bell salute was held to pay homage to Piper.
 The salute followed a tribute to former pro wrestler Dusty Rhodes, who passed away in June of the same year.

 Have a favorite Piper memory?
 Share in the comments below.